Diego Ortiz Parrilla: Later years

 Eleven years after he had initially been granted approval to return to Spain, Parrilla was again given permission to go home and claim his father's estate in December 1767, on the condition that he find a competent commander to take over for him in the meantime.
 It is unknown if he returned to Spain at this time.
 By 1769, he had been reassigned to San Antonio to prepare another campaign against the Native peoples, though whether or not he actually led any further actions is uncertain.

 On 11 September 1774, Parrilla submitted a request to be reassigned to a post in Spain, asking for one "at the Plaza de Valencia or some other".
 On 1 October, Viceroy Antonio María de Bucareli was informed that Parrilla was being reassigned to Valencia.
-He had arrived in Madrid by 16 November, but unfortunately for Parrilla his time in the home country was short; by the end of November 1775, Diego Ortiz Parrilla had died.
+He had arrived in Madrid by 16 November, but unfortunately for Parrilla his time in the home country was short by his death in November 1775.